 On the flip side, if you eat well but do not exercise, you are missing all of the great benefits of exercise.
 You cannot create healthy abs without core exercises.
 You have to stress muscles past their previous condition to see a change.

 False!
 As children, we often rolled our eyes when an adult told us to stand up straight, but there was some truth to their prodding.
 Think about it: We devote approximately 30 minutes a day to working out, while we spend 12 hours sitting and/or standing.
 This lengthy time spent in these static positions is important.
 Sitting with poor posture for prolonged periods of time can wreak havoc on your hips and lower back.
 But, if you add a little bit of tension in your low abs by contracting them while sitting, it can help to ease the pressure on your back.
 In order to fully engage your abdominals, and in particular your transverse abdominis, you have to pull your navel in toward your spine without shifting the pelvis.
 This engages the TA while also working the other muscles that run along your spine.

 Looking for a comprehensive core program that balances everything we’ve talked about here?
-Check out Core Challenge in the Moms Into Fitness Studio.
+Check out Core Program in the Moms Into Fitness Studio.